Sarthak-22/Aesthetic-Adaption/README.md

 ## Pros
 * Uniqueness : Uniquely combines the content of one image and style of another.
 User can provide their own custom combination of a content image and style image to generate a stylized reference image.
 * Diverse Style transfer : Transfers the style of a famous artist to any image, allowing for the creation of custom art in the style of a particular artist and vise versa i.e a given image can be transferred to the style of many famous artists.
 * Fast and Efficient : No need to train memory-intensive CNN Models unlike the GAN (particularly cGAN) approach for Neural Style Transfer.
-The model weights remain freezed and only the input image os optimized according to the content and style features
+The model weights remain freezed and only the input image is optimized according to the content and style features
 * Commercial Applications : Outputs are visually appealing and realistic, making it suitable for use in advertising and design industry.
 * Transfer Learning : The features learned by the style transfer model can be transferred and used as a starting point for other computer vision tasks such as image segmentation or classification.
 ## Cons